RidwanSharkar/Eidolon-VI/README.md

 ---

 ## Custom Model Creation
-All my own stunts - no external models/imports/assets used.
+No external models/imports/assets used.
 First time I've ever done anything like this, so stuck with a 'bone' theme that seemed easier to work with.

 - Built unit and weapon models by combining primitive geometries like cylinders, spheres
 - Created unique shapes using Three.js Shape class to create 2D shapes with mathematical functions, that are then extruded into 3D